Use artificial intelligence for robotics in automotive manufacturing

 Developing collision free motion parts for each robot while minimizing cycle times is a challenge.
 Design changes can have a domino effect.
 Realtime robotics, also known as RTR, automatically creates motion plans in real time.
 Robot programming tasks can be simplified with fully automated interlocking, which reduces the size of interference zones and the required space the robots will occupy as they move through their planned motion paths.

 Interlocks between robots are identified and resolved on the fly by the RTR component.
 We have seen that about 70%-80% of engineering time can be saved by using this technology.
-Changes are very easy to handle as the user doesn’t need to reprogram the motion each time a change occurs.
+Changes are easy to handle as the user doesn’t need to reprogram the motion each time a change occurs.
 Realtime Robotics RapidPlan Software choreographs the robots movements.

 Tecnomatix robotics and automation simulation solutions give you the power to simulate complete manufacturing cells and systems.
 This allows you to design and validate collision-free robotic paths and optimize their motion and cycle times, using both time-based and event-based simulation methods.